OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 #### **4.5.1 Walkthrough: Create a Minimal FIM**

 Perform the following steps to create a Minimal FIM.
+A minimal FIM is one that has the host exercisers and ethernet subsystem removed.
+This frees up resources that can be used.

 Pre-requisites:

 * This walkthrough requires a development environment.
 Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)] for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](https://ofs.github.io/ofs-2024.1-1/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.

 Steps: